 - Define a schedule to share your journey.
 Whether it is once a month or once a week, put it on your calendar and make sure you work on that first thing every morning even if the sky is falling.
 Then share it publicly on Twitter or communities to put it in people's hands.
 You never know who might become your next follower

-- Find 2-3 people who are trying to do the same or join a community to keep learning and stay on track
+- Find 2-3 people who are trying to do the same to keep learning and stay on track

 Do you want it enough to push through it?